ethereum/EIPs/EIPS/eip-1.md

 #### `adoptable` header

 EIPs may have a `adoptable` header.
-If this is `true`, then any PR changing `status` from `Stagnant` to a non-final state no longer requires author approval (instead only requiring editor approval.)
-Marking a proposal as `adoptable` allows _anyone_ to edit the author list and take over the proposal should it become stagnant.
-Marking proposals as `adoptable` is recommended.
+There are a two options available:

+- `false`: No changes.
+- `true`: Marking a proposal as `adoptable: true` allows _anyone_, with editor permission, to champion the proposal should it become `Stagnant`.
+Specifically, any editor can merge anyone else's PR that only changes the `status` header of the EIP from `Stagnant` to `Draft`.

 ## Linking to External Resources